-Hexadecimal Code Meaning 00 Specified CPU is online and has been notified that the specified service is to be executed.
-04 Function not initiated because addressed CPU not online.
+Hexadecimal Code Meaning 00 Specified processor is online and has been notified that the specified service is to be executed.
+04 Function not initiated because addressed processor not online.
 08 Function unsuccessful.
-External call signal could not be generated on CPU.
+External call signal could not be generated on processor.
 Status returned in register 0.
-12 Specified CPU is either not installed, not configured into system, or powered off.
-16 CPU is a uniprocessor and does not have signal processor sending and receiving capabilities.
+12 Specified processor is either not installed, not configured into system, or powered off.
+16 Processor is a uniprocessor and does not have signal processor sending and receiving capabilities.